 Durham CoDA Meeting

-Begin by conducting an online search for groups in the Durham area or those that provide remote sessions.
-Look for meetings that specifically emphasize codependency, the inner child, childhood trauma, boundaries, or courses on how to build self-esteem.
+Begin your search by seeking groups in the Durham area or those ready to hold online remote sessions.
+Meetings that address codependency, the inner child, childhood trauma, boundaries, or self-esteem building are a great way to begin your search for assistance.

 CoDA Groups Near Me